Student Online Learning Success

-As part of your online learning experience, you may be learning in different ways such as virtually attending a small class session, office hours, meetings with your instructors, tutorials via a videoconference tool such as Zoom.
+As part of your online learning experience, you may be learning in different ways such as virtually attending a class session, meetings with your instructors, and/or tutorials via a videoconference tool such as Zoom.

 Participate in an Online Class Via Zoom

-It’s possible that your instructor will use Zoom to conduct a live lesson or a meeting online.
+Your instructor may use Zoom to conduct a live lesson or a meeting online.
 In this case, you will need to have a microphone and webcam (built-in or connected to your computer) if the instructor requires audio and video participation.